 How We Tested?

-We have tried 7 of the top-selling brands of pressure cookers in India for this article.
-We bought most of them in 3-litre capacity, with the exception of Vinod pressure cooker which we had already bought earlier in 5-litre capacity.
+We have tried 7 of the top-selling pressure cooker models in India for this article.
+We bought most of them in 3-liter capacity, with the exception of Vinod pressure cooker which we had already bought earlier in 5-liter capacity.

 We also cooked 250 gm of rice for 3 whistles on a high flame.
 We checked the temperature after an hour to understand how well the cooker was able to retain heat.
 Higher the heat retention capacity of the cookware, the higher the fuel saved.
 We also checked how much water was spilled through the valve to assess the spillage control of each pressure cooker.
 We also repeated the same using dal, which usually has a higher spillage.